For best experience please turn on javascript and use a modern browser!

 AUC guarantees accommodation for all enrolled students for three years.
 All students live together in the residences on campus in Science Park.

-Type of unit Average cost per month (in euro) Average rent benefit per month (in euro)
+Type of unit Average rent per month Average rent benefit per month

 Large single